Alyce Dissette

-Alyce Dissette producer/manager/facilitator for performing, visual, film, and digital works.
+Alyce Dissette is a producer/manager/facilitator for performing, visual, film, and digital works.

 Career

 After moving to New York City, Dissette worked in the Presentations Department of the Metropolitan Opera.

 In the late 1980s as executive director, then producer, of choreographer/director/writer David Gordon's Pick Up Performance Co., Dissette encouraged Gordon to branch out into working in theatre as well as in dance, beginning what was to become a decades-long "administrative duet", in Gordon's words.
 She was instrumental in the creation of one of Gordon's masterworks, United States, putting together a consortium of 27 arts institutions in 17 states to fund and collaborate on the piece, which took on distinctly different forms in every venue in which it was performed.
 Acknowledging her role in the creation of the project, Gordon referred to Dissette as the "tiger in [his] office".
 The United States project was seen by Peter Pennekamp of the Inter-Arts Program of the National Endowment for the Arts as a new model for financing new works and their tours, especially in dance.
 It provoked the Endowment to create a new funding category "Partnerships in Touring and Commissioning".

 In 1991, Dissette became the Executive Producer of the PBS national arts anthology TV series Alive from Off Center – which was later renamed Alive TV – based in Minneapolis, Minnesota with Twin Cities Public Television.
 In this role, she produced over 30 episodes pairing cutting-edge filmmakers and multidisciplinary artists to provide the program with "an aesthetic integrity and a visual coherence that it had never enjoyed before", according to The New Yorker.
 In an interview with the Los Angeles Times, Dissette described her mission at Alive from Off Center as being "to make performance art on television its own art form," and said that she sees herself as more of a collaborator than a boss. "[I]f there is going to be a mistake, I would rather it be with somebody who is talented," she said.

 Notable films presented by the program under Dissette include "Praise House" (1991), Words in Your Face (1991), "Ambition" (1992), Punch and Judy Get Divorced (1992), and Seven Deadly Sins (1993).

 Dissette was Director of "New Voices, New Visions", one of the first international digital artworks competitions; sponsored by Paul Allen, the CD-ROM publisher Voyager Company, and Wired magazinewith winning artist works presented by Lincoln Center for the Performing Arts.